richardtallent/vue-simple-calendar/README.md

 ## Props

 The following properties are supported, roughly in order of popularity.
-Remember to use _kebab-case_ when specifying these properties using attributes on the `calendar-view` element (_e.g._, `<calendar-view month-name-format="long">`:

 - `showDate` - The period to show by default.
 Defaults to today's date (user local time).
 Any time component is ignored.
 - `displayPeriodUom` - The period type to show.
 By default this is `month`, _i.e._, it shows a calendar in month-sized chunks.
 Other allowed values are `year` and `week`.
 - `displayPeriodCount` - The _number_ of periods to show within the view.
 For example, if `displayPeriodUom` is `week` and `displayPeriodCount` is 2, the view will show a two-week period.
-- `events` - An array of items to show on the calendar.
+- `items` - An array of items to show on the calendar.
 See _Calendar Item Properties_ below for more details.
-- `showEventTimes` - If true, shows the start and/or end time of an item beside the item title.
+- `showTimes` - If true, shows the start and/or end time of an item beside the item title.
 Midnight is not shown, a midnight time is assumed to indicate an all-day or indeterminate time.
 (If you want to show midnight, use `00:00:01` and don't choose to show seconds.)
 The default is `false`.
 - `enableDragDrop` - If true, items are draggable, and dragging and dropping them emits events you can catch and respond to.
 Default is `false`.
 (Note: since this is a Boolean value, you should use `v-bind` on the attribute.)
 - `disablePast` - If true, prevents the user from navigating to previous periods.
 Default is `false`.
 (Note: since this is a Boolean value, you should use `v-bind` on the attribute.)
 - `disableFuture` - If true, prevents the user from navigating to future periods.
 Default is `false`.
 (Note: since this is a Boolean value, you should use `v-bind` on the attribute.)